fabracht/network-tests/README.md

 # Implementation

 The project is implemented in Rust programming language.
-The implementation uses an event loop based on the io-uring system in Linux.
-There is also an implementation using the mio crate for older kernels.
+The implementation uses an event loop based on the mio crate.

 One of the project's goals is to depend on as few crates as possible to reduce package size and dependencies.
 This will be done as the implementation evolves.